-The Zypcom RX-Series is an advanced dual rackmount modem card with many powerful features for communicating into the twenty-first century.
+The Zypcom external modem has many powerful features for mission critical corporate networks.
 The more you know about your modem, the more you can do with it.
-But like most people, you are probably anxious to get your modem online as soon as possible and will consult the manual only as necessary.
-This chapter, therefore, contains only the information you'll need to get the RX-Series up and running on an asynchronous data dial-up communication link.
+But like most people, you are probably anxious to get your modem on-line as soon as possible and will consult the manual only as necessary.
+This chapter, therefore, contains only the information you'll need to get the modem up and running on an asynchronous dial-up communication link.

-You'll learn about the communication software you might need, how to connect the RX-Series to your terminal or computer, and how to run basic tests.
+You'll learn about the communication software you might need, how to connect the modem to your terminal or computer, and how to run basic tests.
 You'll also be presented with some setup tips, dialing commands, and other ready information.
-Once the RX-Series is operational, you can browse through the rest of the manual at your leisure.
+Once the modem is operational, you can browse through the rest of the manual at your leisure.